 Treatment of the symptoms of irritable bowel syndrome.
 It may also be used for other conditions as determined by your doctor.

-Dicyclomine capsules is an anticholinergic.
+Dicyclomine capsules are an anticholinergic.
 It works by blocking a chemical in the smooth muscle of the stomach and intestines causing them to relax, which reduces cramping.

 Do NOT use dicyclomine capsules if:

 - you are allergic to any ingredient in dicyclomine capsules

 - you have blockage of the esophagus, stomach, intestine, or urinary tract